Louisville Bankruptcy Attorney

-The Chapter 13 bankruptcy co-debtor stay also works in Chapter 12 and some 11 cases.
-You might have to file bankruptcy, but you may also want to protect your co-signers.
+The Chapter 13 bankruptcy co-debtor stay is effective immediately upon filing a plan that pays 100% of a cosigned debt.
+Similar sections also work in Chapter 12 and some 11 cases.
+At some time, you may have to file bankruptcy.
+However, you may also want to protect your co-signers, such as a non-filing spouse, who would otherwise be irreparably harmed.
 Usually, when you file bankruptcy, an automatic stay for co-debtors goes into effect under 11 USC 1301 (C).
 The automatic stay keeps creditors from collecting from the debtor or their property.
 The major exception to the automatic stay is when people repeatedly file Chapter 13 cases.

-If there was a motion to terminate the stay and you dismiss your own case 180 days after the prior Chapter 13 the stay ends after 30 days You have to request a new stay which is not automatic.
-If you had two prior Chapter 13 cases within the prior year there is typically no stay.
+If there was a motion for relief from the stay and you dismiss your case 180 days after the prior Chapter 13, the stay ends after 30 days.
+In the new bankruptcy petition you have to request a new stay, which is not automatic.
+There is no stay if you had two prior Chapter 13 cases within the preceding year.
+Both the Debtor and the bankruptcy trustee can request the court to impose the automatic stay or co-debtor stay in a bankruptcy case.

 Chapter 13 Co-Debtor Stay When Bankruptcy Filing

-This stay can also protect the co-signer in a Chapter 13 or Chapter 12 under 11 USC 1201 and individual Chapter 11 bankruptcy case.
-However, to be clear, the co-signer stay only protects a person, not a business who has cosigned.
-The most vital co-debtor stay protection is when you pay 100% of the debt.
+This stay can protect the co-signer in Chapter 13 or Chapter 12 under 11 USC 1201.
+The automatic stay is also available in an individual Chapter 11 bankruptcy case.
+However, to be clear, the co-signer stay only protects a person, not a business, who cosigned.
+The most complete co-debtor automatic stay protection is when you pay 100% of the cosigned debt.
 The co-signer is protected if the following is true:

-1. The debtor must receive the benefit of the debt – 1301(c) 1.
+1. The debtor must receive the benefit of the debt under Bankruptcy Code section 11 USC 1301(c) 1.
 The car you bought must only be titled in your name.
 There is no co-debtor stay if the co-debtor also drives it and benefits from it.

 1. The Chapter 13 plan is likely to be successful.

-2. There is little or no harm to the creditor. (plan pays this debt 100%)
+2. There is little or no harm to the creditor. (often proved because the plan pays this debt 100%)

 3. The co-debtor stay prevents indirect collections from the debtor.

-4. The co-debtor stay terminates when the plan converts, close or is dismissed.
+4. The co-debtor stay terminates when the plan converts, closes, or is dismissed.

 5. It also automatically terminates 20 days after filing a motion to terminate the stay if there is no objection.